Publication date: 01 Dec 92

 This item is not available for download from this website.
 Please contact the Tax Institute library for assistance.
 Charges will apply.

-Andrew is Second Commissioner at the ATO with overall responsibility for the ATO’s law practice, including law interpretation, dispute resolution and the ATO’s role in policy and law design.
-Prior to joining the ATO, Andrew was a Director of the specialist national tax firm, Greenwoods & Freehills for over 20 years and Managing Director of the firm from 2006 to 2011.
+Andrew commenced in the role of Second Commissioner in March 2014.
+Andrew has overall responsibility for the ATO’s law practice, including law interpretation, dispute resolution and the ATO’s role in policy and law design.
+Andrew has over 30 years experience in taxation including periods in the ATO, commerce and the tax profession.
+Andrew was a Director of the specialist national tax firm, Greenwoods & Freehills for over 20 years and Managing Director of the firm from 2006 to 2011.
 He has advised clients from large multinational businesses, small and medium enterprises, as well as superannuation funds, charities and individuals.
-Andrew was the 2006•07 President of The Tax Institute and was a Governor of the Taxation Research Foundation.
-He was instrumental in the business tax reform process and also represented industry and professional bodies in a number of committees and consultations.
-Andrew was a member of the Board of Taxation Advisory Panel from 2009 and acted as an expert panel member and consultant to a number of reviews.
+Andrew was the 2006•2007 President of The Tax Institute, was a Governor of the Taxation Research Foundation and also represented industry bodies across a number of sectors.

 Click here to view more articles by Andrew MILLS.